smhurf/lewagon_challenges/07-Data-Engineering/04-Predict-in-production/README.md

-## Build your API

-Now that your have a performant model trained in the cloud, we will expose it to the world.
-Today, we will create an API for your model and put it in the cloud.

-### FastAPI

-First, let's create an API exposing our model.
-Remember having consumed an API during the Python module using the `requests` package?
-You are now going to create your own API allowing other developers to ask your model for predictions.

 ### Docker

 Once we have an API, we will use Docker in order to create an image that can be pushed to production.